williamFalcon/test-tube/README.md

     files.
 -   Automatically track ALL parameters for a particular training run.
 -   Automatically snapshot your code for an experiment using git tags.
 -   Save progress images inline with training metrics.
+-   Not deal with allocating to the correct CPU or GPUs.

+Compatible with:
-Compatible with: - Python 2, 3 - Tensorflow - Keras - Pytorch - Caffe,
+- Python 2, 3
+- Tensorflow
+- Keras
+- Pytorch
+- Caffe, Caffe2
+- Chainer
+- MXNet
+- Theano
+- Scikit-learn
-Caffe2 - Chainer - MXNet - Theano - Scikit-learn - Any python based ML
-or DL library - Runs seamlessly on CPU and GPU.
+- Any python based ML or DL library

 ### Why Test Tube